*Updated 7/12/2024

 1. Leverage Backlinking

-To compete with Amazon, increase your backlink profile.
-This will help boost your domain authority.
 In fact, backlinking is one of the best ways to beat Amazon, hands down.
 Keep in mind, plenty of articles online have affiliate links to Amazon but they use “no-follow tags,” which tell Google they don’t want a backlink created between the two sites.
 They do this to protect their online reputation in case the Amazon page does poorly.

 To get quality backlinks consider reaching out to trusted bloggers or publications.
 Ask them to check out what you have to offer.
-Write guest publications, create valuable resources on your own site, swap content.
+Write guest publications, create valuable resources on your own site, and swap content.
 The more credible sites that link back to yours, the better.

 If you’re unsure of your current backlink profile, use a tool from SEMrush or Moz to see how many backlinks your site has and where they’re coming from.

-2. Make Sure Your Site is In Good Shape
+2. Make Sure Your Site is in Good Shape

 While you’re running that backlink audit, go ahead and run a full site audit.
 You want to look for technical errors that could be dinging your SEO, including any broken links, duplicate content, or crawlability issues.
 If you find any, fix them as soon as possible.
 Remember, if Google can’t find your content easily, they can’t rank it well, and you’ll never be able to outrank a massive site like Amazon even if your product is a better fit.